Kentucky Derby: How to watch and major storylines - Local News 8

 Authentic could challenge Tiz The Law

-Authentic will be coming out of the gate racing right next to Tiz the Law at post 18.
+Authentic will be coming out of the gate racing right next to Tiz the Law.
 Despite the unfavorable position, Authentic is an 8-1 favorite to win the Derby.

 The horse recently won the Haskell Stakes and has Hall of Fame trainer Bob Baffert in his corner.
 Baffert trained American Pharoah and Justify, the last two thoroughbreds to win the Triple Crown.